How to Integrate Your Sales Platform and Marketing Automation Tools

 Another reason why it’s best practice to have a cadence of customer emails, is because it proactively reduces time your customer support staff will spend on answering customer inquiries.
 Include in your customer communications links to FAQs and other self-help portals.

 If you use your marketing automation tools to keep in contact with your customers, then sales will have an easier job renewing their contracts.
 It’s a win – win for sales and marketing.

 When a lead comes in and an opportunity is created in Spiro, marketing will want to know what happened with that lead.
 Did the sales team close the deal?
 Was the lead any good?

 A best practice is to pull into Spiro all of the information on where that lead came from.
 Was it from an organic google search, or through a link on your blog, or perhaps through paid advertising?
 You can have all of the lead source data automatically dropped into Spiro, and then set up Spiro reports to show what sources are producing the best leads.

 With putting all of your marketing coding into Spiro, you can see if you are hitting benchmarks for marketing spend versus sales revenue.
 For instance, you are able to create a report in Spiro to see how much MRR a lead from Facebook generates versus a lead from LinkedIn.

 Spiro and Marketing Working Together

 Sales and Marketing need to work together seamlessly, not only as departments, but as tools to help your company run more efficiently.
-Our Spiro customers have successfully used our AI-Powered CRM with many different marketing platforms, such as Mailchimp, Pardot, Constant Contact and InfusionSoft, to name a few.
-And our CRM Adoption Guarantee includes an amazing customer service team to help get all of your marketing needs set up for you.
+Our Spiro customers have successfully used our sales platform with many different marketing platforms, such as Mailchimp, Pardot, Constant Contact and InfusionSoft, to name a few.
+And our 100% Adoption Guarantee includes an amazing customer service team to help get all of your marketing needs set up for you.